-Program assistants (PAs) assist in daily and evening activities as well as supervise participants while they are in the residence halls.
+Our seasonal staff team is made up of Program Assistants (PAs), seasonal leadership staff, and our health team.
+PAs assist in daily and evening activities as well as supervise participants while they are in the residence halls.
 PAs are responsible for enforcing program policies, building community amongst all participants, and creating a close knit environment.
 PAs are carefully selected and hired through a multi-step interview process and complete a background check, drug screening, and CPR/first aid certification before completing our multiday training program.
 Program assistants are paired with a small group of participants and provide 24-hour supervision.